 Applications for August admission should be completed one year in advance.
 Mid-year applications by families coming to Thailand from overseas may be submitted at any time throughout the school year.
 In all cases we encourage families to visit our campus, if possible, before submitting an application.
 This gives us a chance to meet with you, answer your specific questions and give you a personal school tour.

 As a not-for-profit school, one of the few in Bangkok, our motivation is finding the most mission-appropriate students.
 This also means that we want parents who are well-aligned to our mission and ethos.
-Sometimes during the admissions process, parents will share with us ways in which they will contribute to the community if their child's application is successful, and this may be factored into our admissions decisions.
 But just as all children are unique, our admissions process takes into account a wide variety of factors, including the readiness of the child to access our curriculum; where additional support may be needed and our capacity for providing it; and our class capacity and cultural mix, which can vary between year levels.

 Each child must be assessed before being considered for acceptance at NIST.
 The results of the admissions assessment help determine whether a letter of acceptance will be offered.